Quick links

 How do we ensure parent engagement?

 It is important that the documents are developed with input from parents and carers.
-The BAPM Office will help with finding a suitable representative to join the group.
-We will ask the parent / carer representative to feed in their thoughts at the start of the process.
-They may choose to attend the group meetings, or request a separate call or meeting with the chair.
-We will also ask them to review the document before it goes out for consultation.
+The BAPM Office will help with finding representatives to input into the work of the group.
+We will ask the parent / carer representative to feed in their thoughts at the start of the process and to review the document before it goes out for consultation.
+Please ensure you allow enough time for parent input.

 How does the consultation process work?